 Water sprouts and suckers are undesirable for several reasons.
-They are viticulturally inefficient, syphoning off resources, including water and nutrients, better used to support desirable growth and fruit production (Fig. 3).
+They are viticulturally inefficient, siphoning off resources, including water and nutrients, better used to support desirable growth and fruit production (Figure 3).
 In addition, suckers and water sprouts on trunks limit herbicide options.
-On cordons and arms, water sprouts intensify shading within canopies (Fig. 4).
+On cordons and arms, water sprouts intensify shading within canopies (Figure 4).
 In so doing, they decrease fruit exposure to air and sunlight, thereby diminishing fruit quality, increasing the potential for disease, and reducing the effectiveness of foliar sprays.

-Water sprout and sucker removal during winter while vines are dormant creates wounds that serve as entry points for airborne and soilborne pathogens.
-Even in-season sucker and water sprout removal has some fungal disease risk, although typically for a shorter period of time and involving less virulent wood pathogens than dormant removal.
-If suckers and water sprouts are left intact or partially removed, latent buds proliferate on subsequent growth and water sprout/sucker problems compound.
+Water sprout and sucker removal during winter, while vines are dormant, create wounds that serve as entry points for airborne and soilborne pathogens.
+Even in-season sucker and water sprout removal have some fungal disease risk, although typically for a shorter period of time and involving less virulent wood pathogens than dormant removal.
+If suckers and water sprouts are left intact or partially removed, latent buds proliferate on subsequent growth, and water sprout/sucker problems compound.

 Managing Water Sprouts and Suckers

-Cost effective control of water sprouts and suckers requires a multipronged strategy.
+Cost-effective control of water sprouts and suckers requires a multipronged strategy.
 The first prong is limiting the number of latent buds.
 To begin, acquire vines for a new or replant vineyard from a reputable nursery with a sound rootstock disbudding process and inspect the vines for the presence of rootstock buds and suckers before accepting delivery.
-After planting, irrigate and fertilize to promote moderate vine growth, targeting about 4 inch long internodes (Fig. 1).
-Such a growth rate limits the number nodes and latent buds compared to slower growth.
+After planting, irrigate and fertilize to promote moderate vine growth, targeting about 4-inch-long internodes (Figure 1).
+Such a growth rate limits the number of nodes and latent buds compared to slower growth.

 Promoting apical dominance is the second prong of water sprout and suckers control.
 Apical dominance is a phenomenon in which organs positioned higher on vines suppress the activities of organs positioned lower on vines.